davidmalcolm/texi2rst/output/_build/html/_sources/restricting-pointer-aliasing.txt

 In the body of ``fn``, ``rptr`` points to an unaliased integer and ``rref`` refers to a (different) unaliased integer.

-You may also specify whether a member functions ``this`` pointer is unaliased by using ``__restrict__`` as a member function qualifier.
+You may also specify whether a member function's ``this`` pointer is unaliased by using ``__restrict__`` as a member function qualifier.

 .. code-block:: c++